3mdeb/news-and-ideas/blog/content/post/2024-11-26-measured-boot-improvements.md

 sudo tpm2_pcrread
 ```

-## Summary
+## Future challenges

-TPM event log integrity is an excellent achievement for our Dasharo team.
-While we
+TPM event log integrity is an excellent achievement for our Dasharo Team.
-did an enormous work to improve it, there are still some aspects not covered
+While we did an enormous work to improve it, there are still some aspects not
-by current implementation:
+covered by current implementation:

 1. What if the PCR banks are changed?